Mark 14

 The Plot to Kill Jesus

-1And after two days it would be the Passover and the Feast of Unleavened Bread.
+1And after two days it would be the Passover and the Unleavened.
 And the chief priests and the scribes were seeking how, having taken Him by stealth, they might kill Him.
 2For they were saying, “Not during the feast, lest there will be an uproar of the people.”

 Jesus Anointed at Bethany

-3And of Him being in Bethany in the house of Simon the leper,a of Him having reclined, a woman came having an alabaster flask of fragrant oil of pure nard, of great price.
+3And in His being in Bethany in the house of Simon the Leper, on His having reclined, a woman came having an alabaster flask of fragrant oil of pure nard of great price.
 Having broken the alabaster flask, she poured it on His head.

-4And some were indignant within themselves: “Why has this the waste of the fragrant oil been made?
-5For this fragrant oil could have been sold for above three hundred denarii,b and have been given to the poor.”
+4And some were indignant within themselves: “Why has this waste of the fragrant oil come to pass?
+5For this fragrant oil could have been sold for above three hundred denarii and have been given to the poor.”
 And they were grumbling at her.

-6And Jesus said, “Leave her alone; why do you cause trouble to her?
+6And Jesus said, “Leave her alone; why do you⁺ cause trouble to her?
 She did a good work toward Me.
-7For the poor you always have with you,c and you are able to do them good whenever you desire; but not always do you have Me.
+7For the poor you⁺ always have with you, and you⁺ are able to do them good whenever you⁺ desire; but not always do you⁺ have Me.
 8She did what she could.
 She came beforehand to anoint My body for the burial.
-9And truly I say to you, wherever the gospel shall be proclaimed in the whole world, what this woman has done also will be spoken of, for a memorial of her.”
+9And truly I say to you⁺, wherever the gospel shall be proclaimed in the whole world, what this woman did also will be spoken of, for a memorial of her.”

 Judas Agrees to Betray Jesus

-10And Judas Iscariot, one of the Twelve, went away to the chief priests, that he might betray Him to them.
-11And having heard, they rejoiced and promised to give him money.
-And he was seeking how he might deliver Him up conveniently.
+10And Judas Iscariot, one of the Twelve, went away to the chief priests, so that he might betray Him to them.
+11And having heard, they rejoiced and promised to give him silver.

 Preparing the Passover

-12And on the first day of unleavened bread, when they were to sacrifice the Passover lamb, His disciples say to Him, “Where do You desire that, having gone, we should prepare that You may eat the Passover?”
+12And on the first day of the Unleavened, when they were to sacrifice the Passover, His disciples say to Him, “Where do You desire that, having gone, we should prepare so that You may eat the Passover?”

-13And He sends forth two of His disciples and says to them, “Go into the city, and a man carrying a pitcher of water will meet you.
+13And He sends forth two of His disciples and says to them, “Go into the city, and a man carrying a pitcher of water will meet you⁺.
 Follow him.
 14And wherever he might enter, say to the master of the house that the Teacher says, ‘Where is My guest room, where I may eat the Passover with My disciples?’
-15And he will show you a large upper room, having been furnished and ready.
+15And he will show you⁺ a large upper room, having been furnished, prepared.
 And prepare for us there.”

-16And his disciples went away, and came into the city, and found as He had said to them, and they prepared the Passover.
-17And evening having arrived, He comes with the Twelve.
+16And the disciples went away, and they came into the city, and they found it as He said to them, and they prepared the Passover.

 The Last Supper

-22And as they were eating, having taken bread, having spoken a blessing, He broke it and gave it to them and said, “Take it; this is My body.”
+22And in their eating, having taken bread, having spoken a blessing, He broke it and gave it to them and said, “Take; this is My body.”

 23And having taken the cup, having given thanks, He gave it to them, and they all drank of it.
-24And He said to them, “This is My blood of the covenant,d which is being poured out for many.
-25Truly I say to you that never will I drink of the fruit of the vine again, until that day when I drink it anew in the kingdom of God.”
+24And He said to them, “This is My blood of the covenant, which is being poured out for many.
+25Truly I say to you⁺ that never will I drink of the fruit of the vine any more, until that day when I drink it anew in the kingdom of God.”

 26And having sung a hymn, they went out to the Mount of Olives.